LJONeill/NLP/README.md

 ## About the Project

-This repository contains an end-to-end **sentiment analysis pipeline** using the IMDb dataset of 50,000 movie reviews.
-The goal is to analyze the reviews with NLP techniques, clean and preprocess the data, visualize patterns (EDA), and fine-tune a BERT model for binary classification: **positive** vs **negative** sentiment.

-In addition to standard accuracy-based evaluation, this project incorporates **CheckList**, a behavioral testing framework, to analyze model robustness through two key tests:
-- **Invariance (INV):** Named Entities (NEs) are replaced with other entities to test whether model predictions remain stable.
-- **Directional Expectation (DIR):** Emotionally charged adjectives/adverbs are added to observe changes in model confidence and sentiment output.

-These tests help uncover hidden weaknesses that accuracy alone may not reveal.

-A research paper is included to document the process and findings, focusing on model behavior, domain sensitivity, and the importance of nuanced evaluation methods in NLP.
+About the Project
+This project explores sentiment analysis using the IMDb dataset of 50,000 movie reviews, aiming not only to build a high-performing classification model, but also to evaluate its behavioral robustness through structured perturbation testing.

+We fine-tune BERT (bert-base-uncased) for binary sentiment classification and go beyond standard accuracy metrics by integrating CheckList, a behavioral testing framework designed to expose weaknesses in NLP models.

+Specifically, we implement two CheckList test types:

+Invariance (INV): Named Entities (e.g., people, places, organizations) are substituted with similar entities.
+A robust model should produce consistent sentiment predictions if the entity change doesn't affect textual sentiment.

+Directional Expectation (DIR): Sentiment-rich modifiers (e.g., emotionally loaded adjectives/adverbs) are added to test if the model's confidence in sentiment predictions increases appropriately in line with human expectations.

+This dual approach allows us to inspect how well the model generalizes beyond raw accuracy—examining whether predictions shift irrationally with irrelevant changes (INV), or respond appropriately to emotional cues (DIR).

+Additionally, we perform cross-domain evaluation, using a cleaned and processed Yelp dataset as out-of-domain test data.
+This highlights how well the model generalizes to real-world data it wasn't trained on.

+A full research paper accompanies this repository, detailing the motivation, methodology, experimental design, and findings.
+The project demonstrates the importance of evaluating NLP models not just by what they get right, but by understanding why they succeed or fail.

 ---